FOLLOW THE RULES

 We all have unique eating habits and feel full at different rates, so if you need additional food / have a special diet, please bring it with you.
 If you are participating with your dog please bear in mind dog food is not provided.

-• CP 1: Podbrdo - food package for one day, water, Cedevita, black coffee
+• CP 1: Podbrdo - food package for one day, water, black coffee

-• CP 2: Kneške ravne - food package for one day (except dinner), free beer, water, Cedevita, black coffee
+• CP 2: Kneške ravne - food package for one day, water, black coffee

-• CP 3: Campsite Siber, Tolmin - food package for one day, hot meal for dinner, water, Cedevita, black coffee
+• CP 3: Campsite Siber, Tolmin - food package for one day, warm meal for dinner, water, black coffee

-• CP 4: Livek: a food package for half day, water, Cedevita, black coffee
+• CP 4: Livek: a food package for half day, water, black coffee

-• FINISH: Kobarid: *hot meal for extra charge after crossing the finish line
+• FINISH: Kobarid: *stew for extra charge after crossing the finish line

 • We advise all participants to bring snacks; nuts, dried fruits etc. On the trail you will pass food stores in Tolmin.

-Food for HIGHLANDER Pegasus will be delivered to checkpoints in the following manner:
+Food for HIGHLANDER 3DAY will be delivered to checkpoints in the following manner:

-• START: Bohinj - lunch and a snack for day 1 (bring your own water for starting day, it is a long hike!)
+• START: Most na Soči- lunch and a snack for day 1 (bring your own water for starting day, it is a long hike!)

-• CP 1: Podbrdo - food package for one day, water, Cedevita, black coffee
+• CP 1: Campsite Siber, Tolmin - food package for one day, warm meal for dinner, water, black coffee

-• CP 2: Kneške ravne - food package for one day, free beer, water, Cedevita, black coffee
+• CP 2: Livek: a food package for half day, water, black coffee

-• FINISH: Most na Soči: hot meal for extra charge after crossing the finish line
+• FINISH: Kobarid: *stew for meals for extra charge after crossing the finish line

 06